Bill Martin (artist): Legacy

 San Francisco Chronicle art critic Kenneth Baker wrote that Martin had "one artistic foot in Surrealism and the other in the tradition of light-soaked 19th century American landscape painting," practicing "a representational style so fastidious that everything he paints takes on a preternatural clarity."
 Martin often painted on round or semicircular canvases, about which Baker wrote:

 The half tondo format gives his picture spaces a dome-like curvature that makes them feel to the eye like complete worlds.
 Although perhaps only Photo-Realism can compare to Martin's paintings in their degree of finish, his work has nothing to do with the camera.
 It manifests an intensity of imagination we all wish we could summon at times….
 His half-tondo images are obsessive declarations of love for painting's capacity to objectify — and exaggerate — sensations of space and light.

 Whitney Museum curator Robert Doty wrote that Martin's work creates "visions of Arcadian splendor, meticulously rendered landscapes which suggest a nostalgia for Eden and the availability of peace and joy through an expanded awareness of the beauty inherent in the land."
 Stephen Prokopoff, director of the Museum of Contemporary Art in Chicago, said, "Bill Martin paints allegories that center upon our earth as a site for generation, for the continuing process of change and renewal…".
 In the introduction to Lost Legends, Michael Babcock wrote:

 Martin takes powerful, ancient images with a life all their own and presents them so that they seem new again and again.
 Looking at a piece drawn from Martin's imagination, we find it startlingly familiar, as if it existed in our own mind before he drew it out and put it on canvas.

 Artweeks David Clark estimated that Martin's reproductions (and those of his contemporary Gage Taylor), "are on millions of walls throughout the western world."

 Education

-Martin earned his bachelors and masters in fine arts at the San Francisco Art Institute.
+Martin earned his bachelor's degree and masters in fine arts at the San Francisco Art Institute.
 Martin later taught at the Art Institute, as well as the University of California, Berkeley, Academy of Art College, San Jose State University and College of the Redwoods.